How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 Along with other companies, Blue Bottle has figured out how to make cold brew coffee into a trendy, mass-produced beverage.
 The Oakland-based company offers a “Cold Brew Collection” that includes New Orleans-style iced coffee in a carton and even a single origin cold brew in a can.

 Yet unless you’re unprepared for a hike and are desperate for delicious cold brew coffee, there’s little reason to buy it ready-made.
 You can see from this article just how easy it is to make cold brew coffee concentrate yourself.
-Homemade cold brew costs much less, is much less processed and is also highly individualized.
+Homemade cold brew costs much less, is way less processed and is also highly individualized.

 If your fingers itch, you can even jazz your cold brew up to become a classic iced coffee with milk, cream and vanilla ice cream.
 You shouldn’t, but that’s just my take on things.